StarGate01/chrzwatch-firmware/README.md

 The reason for this particular configuration is a follows: Both the acceleration and heartrate sensor need to be able to access the I2C bus upon receiving an interrupt signal (to read a motion event upon occurrence and to read the ADC when it signals readiness, respectively).
 This means `UnsafeI2C`,  - an *I2C* implementation without bus access locking - has to be used, because the mutex used for locking cant be used in an interrupt context.

 Because these *I2C* access events may occur at any moment, a dedicated instance is allocated to each of them.
 The remaining instance does only support *SPI* anyways.
 To ensure no contention occurs between the LCD and the flash, the standard bus locking SPI functions are used.
-Due to this locking, parallel access to the LCd and font flash is impossible, but also not needed by the app logic.
+Due to this locking, parallel access to the LCD and font flash is impossible, but also not needed by the app logic.
 Locking also means that all functions using these devices cant be called from an interrupt context.
 Specifically, this concerns the `Screen::render` function.
 This function is intended to never be called directly, instead `DisplayService::render` has to be called, which defers the rendering call via the main `EventQueue` to the main thread.

+At the time of writing, the font flash is unused.
+The interface mapping still stands, for future-proofing.

 </details>